hcraveiro/Home-Assistant-FusionSolar-App/README.md

 transparency_zero_lines: 0
 ```

-You can find the fusionsolar.png in assets folder.
-You need to put it in 'www' folder (inside /config).
+You can find `fusionsolar.png` in the `assets` folder.
+Put it in your Home Assistant `www` folder (`/config/www`).

 ## Optional: Home Assistant package example (extra sensors)

-If you want some **extra calculated sensors** (net battery power, grid net power, PV self-consumption, etc.) you can add them using a **Home Assistant package**.
+If you want some **extra calculated sensors** (net battery power, grid net power, PV self-consumption at the current moment, etc.) you can still add them using a Home Assistant package.

+> Note: some historical / period-based self-consumption ratios are now built into the integration natively, so you may not need all the template examples below anymore.

 ### How to use this (Packages)

-1. **Enable packages** in your `/config/configuration.yaml` (if you don't already use packages):
+1. Enable packages in your `/config/configuration.yaml` if you do not already use them:

 ```yaml
 homeassistant: